Chain Reaction Innovations At Argonne National Laboratory

 - Review the posted project opportunities below.
 Applicants are encouraged to contact the Project Leads for specific opportunities to indicate their interest in applying.

 - Apply for up to three specific project opportunities of interest.
-To apply, submit your CV and a one-page cover letter explaining how you fit the application criteria to firstname.lastname@example.org between July 1 and September 22, 2017.
+To apply, submit your CV and a one-page cover letter explaining how you fit the application criteria to email@example.com between Dec.
+14 and Dec.
+28, 2017.
 Argonne will relay all applications to ORISE upon closing of the application period.
+Selected applicants would start in January or as soon after as possible.

 Current projects to apply for: